 In February 2016, Loncor raised $1 million in a non-brokered private placement of 67 million shares at 15¢ a share.
 In April Randgold started a regional airborne geophysical survey over Ngayu, with no results yet released.

 Loncor closed a non-brokered private placement of 1.75 million units at 12¢ a unit for gross proceeds of $210,000 in June.
 Each unit comprises one share and half a warrant.

 Golden Star Resources (TSX: GSC; NYSE-MKT: GSS) gained 321% over 2016 to close at 99¢ per share.
-The operator of Wassa and Prestea open-pit gold mines in Ghana had a busy year, highlighted by a 10% reserve increase, debt reduction, and progress at the Wassa and Prestea underground development projects.
+The operator of the Wassa and Prestea open-pit gold mines in Ghana had a busy year, highlighted by a 10% reserve increase, debt reduction and progress at the Wassa and Prestea underground development projects.

-For 2016, Golden Star anticipates delivering between 180,000 and 205,000 oz. gold at cash operating costs of US$815 to US$925 per oz.
+For 2016, Golden Star anticipates delivering between 180,000 and 205,000 oz. gold at cash-operating costs of US$815 to US$925 per ounce.

-Kerr Mines (TSX: KER) exited 2016 at 11.5¢ per share, up 283% from its 2015 close of 3¢ as it struggled to improve its finances through debt restructuring and the sale of its non-core assets.
+Kerr Mines (TSX: KER) ended 2016 at 11.5¢ per share, up 283% from its 3¢ close in 2015, as it struggled to improve its finances through debt restructuring and selling its non-core assets.

-In July, Kerr reached settlement agreements with trade creditors and some debt holders representing $8.4 million of the $22.6 million of current liabilities outstanding at the end of March.
+In July, Kerr reached settlement agreements with trade creditors and some debt holders representing $8.4 million of the $22.6 million of liabilities outstanding at the end of March.
 It paid $2.5 million in cash, stock and future consideration in settling these debts.